MacakM/PV247-Expense-Manager/README.md

 * After **if**, **while**, **else**, **using**, etc. always use braces
 * Braces should always be on the new line
 * Every LINQ clause have to be put on new line
-* Use only maximum one empty line beetween code
+* Use only maximum one empty line between code

 ### Naming ###
 * Every identifier must be named in english